Donax variabilis: Description

 The maximum reported size is 19 mm.
 The exterior of the small shell of this species can have any one of a wide range of possible colors, from almost white, through yellow, pink, orange, red, purple, to brownish and blueish, with or without the presence of darker rays.

 Biology

 This species lives from the intertidal zone of sandy beaches to a depth of 11 m.
 As most mollusks, the coquina is host to a variety of parasites.
 On the Atlantic Coast of the United States, studies have shown that coquinas harbour the larval stages (cercariae, sporocysts) of at least three species of digeneans (none of these represents a danger for humans).

 Human uses

 The coquina is edible and is used to make broth.
 Some people collect the colorful shells to use for crafts.
-It's made into Accra in Trinidad as well as a type of cocktail with a local culantro flavoured sauce.
+They are sometimes consumed fried, as a type of fritter, in Trinidad.
+It is also used in a type of cocktail, with a local culantro flavoured sauce.
 It's also very popular in a coconut curry with cassava dumplings.